Dieser Artikel ist auch verfügbar in: German

 Collaboration tools that don’t have strict safety protocols leave businesses vulnerable to external threats, such as hacking.
 Data breaches can also occur due to human error when the collaboration tool’s own employees haven’t received sufficient training.
 Companies that take security seriously have strict and specific training programs in place to ensure everyone knows how to manage data responsibly.

 If you’re looking for a new tool to help you collaborate effectively with your colleagues from a distance, you need to know it’s secure.
 So, what features should the tool have?

 Here are some of the most important things to look for in a secure collaboration tool:

 (1) Customizable access controls and passwords to determine who sees what

 Let’s start simple.
 When you use a collaboration tool to share files and documents, you need to be able to control who in your organization has access to them.

 And it’s not just a question of who can see what.
-When you’re editing sensitive or important documents, changes need to be documented, and only made by people with the right authorization.
+When you’re editing sensitive or important documents, changes have to be documented, and only made by people with the right authorization.